Generalized cohomology theories for algebraic stacks: Introduction

 A well-known heuristic is that in the presence of étale descent, there is no difference between genuine and Borel-type cohomology.
 For example, in étale cohomology, the ``genuine'' theory already satisfies étale descent, hence is Kan-extended from schemes, and is Borel-type (see \cite{LiuZheng,IllusieZheng}). Étale motives of stacks have also been compared with the Borel construction previously in \cite[Thm.~2.2.10]{RicharzScholbach} and \cite[App.~A]{HoskinsPepinLehalleur}.
-However, in the absence of étale descent, \thmref{thm:intro/Bor} (or rather \thmref{thm:Borel M}) shows that it is lisse extension, rather than Kan extension, that computes the Borel construction in general.
+However, \thmref{thm:intro/Bor} (or rather \thmref{thm:Borel M}) shows that in general it is lisse extension, rather than étale sheafification, that computes the Borel construction.
 In the étale-local case the lisse extension already appeared in \cite{KhanVirtual} (cf. \examref{exam:0--81h}), where it was used to define Borel-type variants of \emph{rational} motivic cohomology, K-theory, and cobordism.

 The recent thesis of Chirantan Chowdhury \cite{Chowdhury} contains another construction of a stable motivic homotopy category over a certain class of algebraic stacks.
-This is a Borel-type construction and, whenever it is defined, we show that it agrees with the lisse extension (see \ssecref{ssec:lim/kan}).
+This is a Borel-type construction and we show that it agrees with the lisse extension (see \ssecref{ssec:lim/kan}).

 There are several constructions of \emph{motives} of stacks in the literature \cite{ToenMotive,Choudhury,RicharzScholbach,HoskinsPepinLehalleur,ChoudhuryDeshmukhHogadi}.
 These are also all Borel-type and can be recovered as the image of the lisse-extended motivic stable homotopy type (\notatref{notat:as0fg1}) by the ``linearization'' functor